 Help our college increase its capacity to prepare students for health care jobs, and fast-evolving careers in science and engineering.

 Come on ... join our students on a Virtual Tour of our existing facilities!

 Beetham Family Science Challenge

-Longtime Southwestern supporters The Beetham Family challenges the community to invest in science labs and technology.
-This local family will match every contribution $1 for $1 up to $1 million to help the college build the highest quality science labs possible to serve our students for the next 50 years.
+Longtime Southwestern supporters The Beetham Family challenged the community to invest in science labs and technology.
+This local family matched every contribution $1 for $1 up to $1 million to help the college build the highest quality science labs possible to serve our students for the next 50 years.